jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 This results in a denial of service.
-Since the attacks are launched from multiple networks, they are referred to as distributed denial of service attacks, or DDoS.
+Since the attacks are launched from multiple networks, they are referred to as distributed denial of service attacks, or “DDoS”.
 These services can be purchased for as little as $5 USD and are increasingly being used as a cyberweapon in human operated ransomware attacks to exploit vulnerabilities in internet resources.
 These services pose a significant risk to cybersecurity, serving as a powerful tool for cybercriminals.
-In todays world, where we rely heavily on online services, DDoS attacks can render platforms such as business productivity and gaming inaccessible.
+In today’s world, where we rely heavily on online services, DDoS attacks can render platforms such as business productivity and gaming inaccessible.
 Additionally, these attacks can be used